IconoclastLabs/motion-rubberstamp/README.md

 ## Notes

 The iOS Simulator is trying to cache your app icons.
-For this reason we've put in a significant step that will refresh your simulator automatically by closing it, should the stamps be updated.
-This is a small but notable necessary evil. our build detects that it needs to restamp.
-It's a small but notable necessary evil.
+For this reason we've put in a significant step that will refresh your simulator automatically by closing the simulator to force the icon to refresh.
+We've put in a process to detect changes and minimize the amount of icon re-rendering and simulator restarting is required, but it's a notable necessary evil to ensure the icons are always current.

 Motion-rubberstamp _currently_ only checks for app icons in the `/resources` path, regardless of what your Rakefile is configured for.